 Adventure begins as soon as you arrive at the Sabi Sands game reserve.
-This generational family-owned game reserve is situated adjacent to the coveted Kruger National Park, where wildlife is free to move between the properties as there is no fence to separate them, making this luxury Africa lodge stand out from the rest.
+This generational family-owned game reserve is situated adjacent to the coveted Kruger National Par.
+In this location wildlife is free to move between the properties as there is no fence to separate them, making this luxury Africa lodge stand out from the rest.
 Located on the banks of the Sand River and in the heart of South Africa’s safari country, the Singita Ebony Lodge features twelve ornately decorated family-friendly suites, with their own private plunge pool, perfect for game viewing.
 Day visitors are not allowed; therefore, you will have exclusive access to an unforgettable wildlife experience.
 The Sabi Sands is renowned for its frequent leopard sightings and up-close and personal encounters with Africa’s top predators, such as cheetah, lion, and wild dogs.
-Experienced safari guides and rangers are even allowed to drive off road to follow wildlife wherever they go, so fire up your cameras because this is one Instagram-worthy shot you won’t want to miss!
+Experienced safari guides and rangers are even allowed to drive off road to follow wildlife wherever they go.
+Fire up your cameras because this is one Instagram-worthy shot you won’t want to miss!

 The “Big Five” is virtually synonymous with African safaris.
 You almost cannot mention one without the other, as the two in tandem offer travelers an incredible once-in-a-lifetime experience.
 However, the malaria-free Madikwe Game Reserve takes it up a notch and introduces you to the Super Seven, the Big Five plus cheetah and wild dog.
 Situated on the border of Botswana, the Molori Safari is an ultra luxe lodge giving you access to one of Africa’s best safari destinations.
 As one of the most exclusive lodges in the Madikwe Game Reserve, the Molori Safari boasts just five illustrious suites, featuring floor-to-ceiling retractable glass walls that open up to a private deck and infinity pool; as well as indoor/outdoor showers and al fresco dining overlooking the reserve.